davestaxcp/CounterpartyTimeline2023/TokenTimeline2023.md

 Timeline Asset/Project: **NINJASUIT**

-Significance: [NINJASUIT](https://xchain.io/asset/NINJASUIT) is the first Counterparty asset native to the game [SaruTobi's Island](https://mandelduck.com/sarutobi/ninja/) and would eventually be realized as the first NFT gaming "skin", the first NFT power-up and it marked the first instance of an NFT being used in a play-to-earn game.
+Significance: [NINJASUIT](https://xchain.io/asset/NINJASUIT) is the first Counterparty asset native to the game [SaruTobi](https://mandelduck.com/sarutobi/ninja/) and would eventually be realized as the first NFT gaming "skin", the first NFT power-up and it marked the first instance of an NFT being used in a play-to-earn game.
 [Christian Moss](https://twitter.com/MandelDuck) realized that he could “link a user's Counterparty mobile wallet to SaruTobi and the app would be able to read what tokens they had in their wallet.
 Based on their token inventory NINJASUIT could grant access to various features in the game.”
 The art on the token represented the power-up that could be used in game which was involved a double-jump where the in game character, "instead of falling will jump mid-air giving you another chance".
+Despite how xchain shows the listing, SaruTobi and 'Sarutobi's Island' are two separate games.

 Related Links: https://xchain.io/asset/NINJASUIT
 https://mandelduck.com/sarutobi/ninja/